A Rate-Splitting Approach to Fading Channels with Imperfect Channel-State Information: Introduction and Channel Model

 Accordingly, $\tilde{H}[k]$ can be viewed as the channel estimation error.
-From this perspective, the condition \eqref{conditional_unbiasedness} is, for example, satisfied when $\hat{H}[k]$ is the minimum mean-square error (MMSE) estimate of $H[k]$ from some receiver side information.
+From this perspective, the condition \eqref{conditional_unbiasedness} is, for example, satisfied when $\hat{H}[k]$ is the minimum mean-square error (MMSE) estimate of $H[k]$ from some receiver side information independent of the input $X[k]$.
 When $\tilde{H}[k] = 0$ almost surely, we shall say that the receiver has perfect CSI.

 The capacity of the above channel \eqref{system_equation} under the average-power constraint $P$ on the channel inputs is given by \cite{BiProSh98}